HomeSpiritualityWho are the prophets in the Bible? Do prophets still exist...

 The prophecy appears to exist even after Jesus’ ascension to heaven (Ephesians 4:11).

 Some say this existed in the early church because these followers did not have the complete canonical Bible.
 So prophecy served as a cushion when they did not have the full body of Scripture to fall back on.
 Therefore, many theologians believe that prophecy ceased after we obtained the complete word of God.
-After all, warns against adding to Scripture (Revelation 22:18-19).
+After all, Revelation warns against adding to Scripture (Revelation 22:18-19).
 If we have the complete word of God, why would we need additional prophets?

 It may seem extreme to say that all prophecies have ceased today.